webalorn/md2book/readme.md

     indent : 2em # remove to disable ; You can use ??px, ??em, etc... paragraph-spacing : 2px # Control the space between paragraphs.
 You can set ??px, ??em, or yes to leave it as it's default value, and no to remove any space between paragraphs

+    remove-images : no # Remove all images in the content of the document

     metadata : # Used in ebooks and to create cover pages author : [ "name of author 1", "name of author 2", ...] # if not set, it takes the value of the "by" parameter keywords : ["keyword1", "keyword2", ...]